Republic of Independent Guiana: The 1990s Revival

 In 1990s Paris, the "Constitutional Executive in Exile of the Free State of Counani" emerged, aiming to protest the treatment of Indian peoples and environmental degradation in Amapá.
 Their flag replicated the original design of Gros' republic, with the addition of the white star on its centre.

 The Counaniot Stamp Tradition

-One consistent feature throughout most of the history of Counani was the issuance of stamps, reflecting its struggle to claim to sovereignty.
-As philatelist Gauthier Toulemonde noted in The Atlas of Philately (from A to B): “It is unimaginable for a country not to issue stamps, which are a mark of power and sovereignty.”
+One consistent feature throughout most of the history of Counani was the issuance of stamps, reflecting its struggle to claim sovereignty.
+As philatelist Gauthier Toulemonde noted in The Atlas of Philately (from A to B): "It is unimaginable for a country not to issue stamps, which are a mark of power and sovereignty."

 The government of the Free State tried to join the Universal Postal Union, which the bureau at Berne respectfully acknowledged, but silly adds that it is impossible to give the information requested until the moment when the recognition of Counani has had been obtained.